Enumerating Non-Stable Vector Bundles: Introduction

 The structure of this article is briefly as follows.
-Firstly, as a warm-up, we start in \S 2 with recalling some fundamental results and constructions for simplicial sets, some already familiar from classical homotopy theory.
+Firstly, as a warm-up, we start in \S 2 with some fundamental constructions for simplicial sets, some already familiar from classical homotopy theory.
 In \S 3, we present one of the most important input of $\mathbb{A}^1$-homotopy theory, the motivic Moore-Postnikov tower (in a form slightly more general than that in the existing literature), which is our obstruction-theoretic tool; and (relative) cohomology groups in our motivic homotopy world, this is useful and important in analyzing various maps in the sequel.
 In \S 4, we identify the first non-trivial $\mathbb{A}^1$-homotopy sheaf of the $\mathbb{A}^1$-homotopy fiber of the map from non-stable to stable classifying spaces.
 In \S 5, we set up the framework of enumeration of lifting $\mathbb{A}^1$-homotopy classes, following ideas developed in James-Thomas \cite{JTh65} in the classical homotopy setting.
 In \S 6, we apply the previous results to enumeration problems for non-stable (oriented) vector bundles by some computations and identifying some characteristic classes (with mild conditions); along the way, we also describe (in \Cref{chern-delta}) more concretely and more conceptually the computing formula we give by studying the derived mapping space in $\mathbb{A}^1$-homotopy theory, which says that the formula we provide essentially describes the homomorphism of the fundamental group of a general component of the derived mapping space in question to another derived mapping space given by the $k$-invariant in question, surjectivity of which gives uniqueness of the lifting class.
 In \S 7, we give a (conditional) cancellation result in the $n=d-1$ case, provided the Asok-Fasel \Cref{afcj} holds.

-First of all, I will express my deep indebtedness to my Ph.D. advisor, professor Jean Fasel, for many discussions on mathematics and for sharing numerous mathematical ideas with me, many of which are used in this work, e.g. the idea of using Suslin matrices.
-I also thank Tariq Syed for discussing many things on $\mathbb{A}^1$-homotopy theory and on vector bundles, and Aravind Asok for pointing out the paper of James and Thomas and his comment that our result extends to general base fields.
-Special thanks go to Daniel R. Grayson for useful discussions.
+In the last section, we establish an (unconditional) cancellation result for symplectic vector bundles, in a similar fashion as before, taking great advantages of the results developed in the previous sections, with slightly more care.